How to challenge decisions

 When it comes to challenging decisions, here is what the Standards say:

-- You should be supported to challenge decisions which do not uphold your human rights.
-This includes support to raise complaints to the Scottish Social Services Council (SSSC), the Care Inspectorate or the Scottish Public Services Ombudsman (SPSO).
-(5.10)
+• You should be supported to challenge decisions which do not uphold your human rights, including escalating complaints to the Scottish Social Services Council (SSSC), the Care Inspectorate and the Scottish Public Services Ombudsman (SPSO).
+(5.2)

 You can find the Standards here.